-North Yorkshire Police (NYP) and the wider policing family is intelligence driven.
-They rely on intelligence from communities, partners and other law enforcement agencies.
-Intelligence can come from a range of sources such as a concerned member of the community worried about a neighbouring address, a local authority worker who has received disclosure from a person, or from police in another part of the world updating us with the possible whereabouts of a fugitive.
+North Yorkshire Police relies on intelligence from communities, partners and other law enforcement agencies.
+Intelligence can come from a range of sources such as a concerned member of the community worried about a neighbouring address, a local authority worker who has received a disclosure from a person, or from police in another area.

 What is the difference between information and intelligence?

 In simple terms, intelligence is where the information submitted has been through an evaluation process based on how the information has been given, who/what was the source of the information, how reliable is that information likely to be and who are they able to share that intelligence with.
-The process used to evaluate information in NYP is called 3x5x2.
+The process used to evaluate information in North Yorkshire Police is called 3x5x2.

 So what is 3x5x2?